ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/getting-started/key-concepts.md

       second-post.md
 ```

-Would yield the following four routes:
+Would yield the following routes:

 - `/` - mapped from _index.html_
 - `/blog/` - mapped from _blog/index.html_
 - `/blog/first-post/` - mapped from _blog/first-post.md_
 - `/blog/first-post/` - mapped from _blog/second-post.md_

 > Notice we can mix and match HTML and markdown authored content in our filesystem.
-We can apply this to server rendering (SSR) as well. 👀
+As we'll cover later on in this guide, you can of course create dynamic server rendered pages (SSR), API routes, and more!
+All your static and dynamic content happily living side-by-side. 👀

 ## Pages

-For the sake of this guide, pages can just be HTML, using just... normal HTML.
+For the sake of this guide, pages can just be HTML, using just... normal HTML!
 You can include any `<script>`, `<style>`, `<link>`, etc tags you want.

-As an example

 ```html
 <!-- src/index.html -->